 As I said earlier we serve a God of waiting, and a God of suddenly.
 We do not get to choose, but one thing is for certain God is always on time.
 His timing is perfect!
 Jesus was in no rush in the raising of Lazarus (John 11:38-44), and he was in no rush in the raising of Jairus’ daughter.
 (Mk 5:21-43.
 Mt 9:18-26, Lk 8:40-56).
 Therefore, He’s also in no hurry to send me home.
 Additionally, I’m perfectly safe here because I’m in His will.

 People often ask me, “Is it safe to mission in Peru?”
 It’s only my opinion, but I believe a better question to ask is, “Lord what is your will for my life?”
 It’s only in His will that you are truly safe, whether at home, or in Peru as a missionary.

-In the end I knew graceful fire, but I did not know a graceful fiat.
+In the end I know graceful fire, but I do not know a graceful fiat.

 Lord, grant us all a graceful fiat during these turbulent times.

 I believe Christ is saying too many in this season “Talitha koum”.
 (Mk 5:41)

 Little girl, Arise!